By Marie Zimenoff

 Employees do not think about it that way very often.
 We think about our skills and what we have to offer.
 We do not think about: What are the needs?
 What are the gaps?
 How could we fill those?

 However, thinking that way will help us get out of that world where we are fighting against a hundred other applicants.
 We can create new demand and talk to employers in a completely different way than we are used to.

 There are many strategies for differentiating our brand from others.
 One of them is reversal, being the opposite of what people expect.
-In your work, is it possible to be the reversal of what people expect which can work for you?
+In your work, is it possible to be the reverse of what people expect in a positive way?

-Employers may have specific things that they are looking for, you want to show you have those of course, but in what way could you also be the reversal?
+Employers may have specific skillsets and qualifications they are looking for and you want to show you have those.
+But in what way could you also bring something novel?
 For instance, a lot of companies like to hire people from other industries because it brings in a totally fresh perspective.

 When we think about personal branding, it is really about how we add unique value.
-Instead of comparing ourselves to the competition, we might also look at what the needs are in the market and figure out how our differences, unique experiences, and strengths add value there.
+Instead of comparing ourselves to the competition, we might also look at what the needs are in the market and figure out how our differences, unique experiences, and strengths add value.